 The thyroid gland is normally located at the front of the neck.
-A retrosternal thyroid refers to the abnormal placement of all or part of the thyroid gland below the breastbone (sternum).
+A retrosternal thyroid refers to the abnormal location of all or part of the thyroid gland below the breastbone (sternum).

 This article discusses surgery for a retrosternal thyroid.

 A retrosternal goiter is always a consideration in patients who have a mass sticking out of the neck.
-Most retrosternal goiters cause no symptoms for years.
-Most are detected when a chest x-ray is done for another reason.
-Any symptoms are usually due to pressure on nearby structures such as the trachea and esophagus.
+A retrosternal goiter usually causes no symptoms for years.
+It is often detected when a chest x-ray is done for another reason.
+Any symptoms are usually due to pressure on nearby structures, such as the trachea and esophagus.

 Surgery to completely remove the goiter is recommended, even if you do not have symptoms.

-You will receive general anesthesia.
-This will make you unconscious and unable to feel pain.
+- You receive general anesthesia.
+This makes you unconscious and unable to feel pain.

-If the mass is deep inside the chest, the surgeon will make a surgical cut along the middle of your chest bone.
-The entire goiter will be removed.
-A tube may be left in place for a while to drain fluid and blood.
-It is usually removed in 1-2 days.
+- If the mass is deep inside the chest, the surgeon makes an incision along the middle of your chest bone.
+The entire goiter is then removed.
+A tube may be left in place to drain fluid and blood.
+It is usually removed in 1 to 2 days.

-There is no way to tell if a retrosternal thyroid is cancer or not.
-This test is done to completely remove the mass.
+This surgery is done to completely remove the mass.
 If it is not removed, it can put pressure on your airways and food tube (esophagus).

-If the retrosternal goiter has been there for a long time, you may have difficulty swallowing food, mild pain in the neck area, and shortness of breath.
+If the retrosternal goiter has been there for a long time, you can have difficulty swallowing food, mild pain in the neck area, and shortness of breath.

 Risks of retrosternal thyroid surgery are:

 You may have a drain in your neck after surgery.
 It will drain fluid that builds up in the area.
-It will be removed within a day.
+It will be removed within a day or so.

 You may need to stay in the hospital overnight after surgery so a nurse can watch for any bleeding, change in calcium level, or breathing problems.

-You may need to go home the next day if the surgery was done through the neck.
+You may go home the next day if the surgery was done through the neck.
 If the chest was opened up, you may stay in hospital for several days.